caiorss/mwiki/README.md

 ```

 Install Mwiki using Pipx and a different version of Python.
-This command is useful if the default versuion of Python in the current system is 3.8 or a non supported version.
+This command is useful if the default version of Python in the current system is 3.8 or a non supported version.

 ```
 $ pipx install --python=3.9 git+https://github.com/caiorss/mwiki